 Roman Influence on the Birth of Christianity

-- There are numerous references that support the basic premise that Christianity began early in the first century ACE in Judea.
+- There are numerous references that support the basic premise that Christianity began early in the first century CE in Judea.
 Two of these include:

-- Luke 3:1 states that John the Baptist started his ministry in the fifteenth year of Tiberius Caesar (29 ACE)
+- Luke 3:1 states that John the Baptist started his ministry in the fifteenth year of Tiberius Caesar (29 CE)

 - Two important goals of Roman occupation included: